 4. When you click on “Manage layout”, you’ll be redirected to article content type layout.

-1. First, remove the default section.
+1. To add sections to the layout builder, remove the default section first.
 Click on the close icon (as depicted in the below screenshot).
 Further, you will be provided with an option to the right side of your screen to remove the default section.
 Click on “Remove”.

 2. Let us add a few sections to our layout by clicking on the “Add Section” option.
 Further, you will be provided with options to choose a layout of your choice for your section, on the right side of the screen.
 For now, let us select the “Two Column Section”.